leocus/codeassistant.vim/README.md

 The default model is `deepseek-coder:6.7b-instruct`, you can change it by editing `python3/codeassistant.py`, by changing the `MODEL_NAME` variable.

 ## Install with vim-plug
+First, install ollama from [https://ollama.com/](https://ollama.com/), then, install the plugin with:
 ```
 Plug 'leocus/codeassistant.vim'
 ```